UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Tyler:** But I gave that to FLUF World because it was too close, and I wanted to look and feel more like a polymorph type thing.
 So, yeah, the Polymorphs will be a part of this Metaverse.
 If all of this is successful long-term, I'll probably want to build Lobby Lobsters into it, but no promises.
 It's not going to be cheap what I'm trying to build.

-**Trevor:** Yeah.
+**Ryan:** Yeah.
 I don't know all the details or any of them, but I know I'm voting yes, so that's going to be fun.

 **Algy:** Wait, so what did Troy show us?
 He made a whole channel to show us something during the AMA.
 I want to know.